Subscribe

 Durable differentiation is rare, especially in the software industry where almost anything can be copied.

-It is not even enough to have a competitive advantage; the advantage must also be durable.
+It’s not enough to have a “competitive advantage;” the advantage must also be durable.
 Snapchat invented the idea of “Stories,” but Facebook and Instagram copied it, so the advantage didn’t convert into market share:

 Facebook doesn’t invent anything; they copy.
 But there is no “first mover advantage” unless that advantage is also durable, i.e. not easily copy-able by rivals.